thachsinh/input-validator-nodejs/README.md

-# This project copy from node-input-validator.
+# This project copy from [npm-url]node-input-validator.
 I'm so sorry this, because node-input-validator package use async/await not suitable my project.

 ## Validation Library